SoftwareHeritage/swh-deposit/docs/internals/authentication.rst

 -----

 The first implementation uses `basic authentication
 <https://tools.ietf.org/html/rfc7617>`_.
-The deposit storage backend has the
+The deposit server checks
-responsibility to check the authentication credentials sent by the deposit client.
+the authentication credentials sent by the deposit client using its own database.
 If authorized, the deposit client is allowed to continue its deposit.
 Otherwise, a 401 response is returned to the client.